vuejs/docs/src/cookbook/gradual-compositionapi-migration.md

 Our suggestion is to use this opportunity to think through the architecture and refactor any larger components that have too much responsibility on their own.

-For instance, if you have a component has the following methods:
+For instance, if you have a component that has the following methods:

 - one that gathers input from a form
 - one that validates that input